Wänzl rifle

-The Wänzl or Wänzel rifle was a breechloading conversion of the Lorenz M1854 and M1862 rifles.
-The Austro-Hungarian Empire used the Wänzel as their service rifle until they had enough Werndl-Holub M1867 rifles to arm the military.
+The Wänzl or Wänzel rifle was a breech-loading conversion of the Lorenz M1854 and M1862 rifles.
+After countering Prussian Zündnadelgewehr, The Austrian Empire adopted the Wänzl as a service rifle before replacing it with the Werndl-Holub M1867 rifle.

-The rifle was a lifting block breechloader chambered for the 14×33mmRF cartridge.
-The Austrians converted a total of 70,000 Lorenz muskets to Wänzels.
+The rifle was a lifting-block breechloader chambered for the 14×33mmRF cartridge.
+A total of 70,000 Lorenz rifles were converted to the Wänzl system.
+Contract to make 80,000 unit.